shorepine/tulipcc/README.md

 # Sets / gets a character and/or format to the text frame buffer (TFB), 128x50
 # Format (0x00-0xFF) includes ANSI colors (0x00-0x0F)
 # and ANSI codes for reverse (0x80), underline (0x40), flash (0x20), bold (0x10)
-# Note that the REPL and editor will overwrite the TFB
+# Note that the REPL and editor use the TFB
 tulip.tfb_char(x,y, chr, [format])
 (char, format) = tulip.tfb_char(x,y)

+# ANSI color and formatting codes have convenience functions
+print(tulip.Colors.LIGHT_RED + "this is red " + tulip.Colors.GREEN + tulip.Colors.INVERSE + " and then green inverse")
+# To reset ANSI formatting
+print(tulip.Colors.DEFAULT)
 ```

 ### Sprites